Let’s talk about boundaries.

 Here are a few of the problems I see with regards to boundary setting and keeping:

-- LACK OF CONSISTENCY – Here?s the major flaw of the boundary itself.
+Here’s the major flaw of the boundary itself.
 It Is a long game, by and large.
-It would be lovely if setting a boundary was a ?one and done? situation, but that just never seems to be the case.
-You might say no, but people might not hear you; you can move away but people can follow you; you can have a belief, such as ?it isn?t proper to reveal too much on a first date?, ?and due to a cocktail of chemicals, say a mix of alcohol and oxytocin,? you reveal? your plans for your dream wedding to your terrified date before desert; doors can be opened, fences can be climbed.
+It would be lovely if setting a boundary was a “one and done” situation, but that just never seems to be the case.
+You might say no, but people might not hear you; you can move away but people can follow you; you can have a belief, such as “it isn’t proper to reveal too much on a first date”, “and due to a cocktail of chemicals, say a mix of alcohol and oxytocin,” you reveal your plans for your dream wedding to your terrified date before desert; doors can be opened, fences can be climbed.
 This leads us to the next reason why boundaries are simple to define, but not to set.

 In order to really feel safe, in our physical world, our emotional experience, and in our body, we must know that we can expect some sense of autonomy.
 This is why boundaries are so necessary.